Palestinian genocide allegations: West Bank violence

-Discourse
+Debate

 Conceptions of genocide

 Genocide is the intentional destruction of a people (Note: Usually defined as an ethnic, national, racial, or religious group.) in whole or in part.
+The term was coined and first defined in the 1940s by legal scholar, Raphael Lemkin.
+It is legally defined in the United Nations Genocide Convention of 1948.
+Academics define it in a range of ways.

-According to Yair Auron, from 1948 to 2008, "researchers" did not analyze the Israel–Palestine conflict in terms of the concept of genocide, but discussion subsequently began.
-In 2017 Auron stated that he expected increasing discourse over time regarding the concept of a Palestinian genocide.
+According to Yair Auron, from 1948 to 2008, researchers did not analyse the Israel–Palestine conflict in terms of the concept of genocide, but discussion subsequently began.
+In 2017 Auron stated that he expected increasing discussion over time regarding the concept of a Palestinian genocide.